-In February of 1966, clearing commenced for the Corcoran and Sel Hannah designed trail network.
-In April, Corcoran revived the old fashioned Tecumseh race.
+Corcoran revived the old fashioned Tecumseh race in April 1966.
 Surrounded by freshly cut trails, well known skiers such as Corcoran, his wife Birdie, George Macomber, Bobo Sheehan, Natalie Kate White, Walter Prager, and Sel Hannah competed.
 Corcoran won the race with a time of 1 minute 59 seconds, while his wife was the fastest on the woman's course with a time of 2 minutes 2 seconds.

 The estimated $2.5 million development opened for the 1966-67 season as one of the largest ski areas in New England.
 The lift network was composed of four Stadeli double chairlifts spanning some 2,000 vertical feet along with a novice J-Bar.
 In addition to two large buildings in the base area, the Birds Nest was constructed near the top of the main double chairlift.
 A large snowmaking system was installed, ensuring operations in lean years.
 Paul Pfosi served as the area's first Ski School Director.
 The former Waterville Inn ski area was renamed Snow's Mountain and used as an overflow facility.

 Dark Times and the Sunnyside